Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 3. pointerY

+When the chart is pressed, it returns the index of the data point pressed.<br/>
+When the chart is scrolled after pressing, it returns the index of the data point currently focused.<br/>
+When the chart is released, it returns the index -1.<br/>

 ### onPress and strip related props

 Line or Area charts can be made interactive by allowing users to press on the chart and highlight that particular data point.
 For example-